Anna Maria Island Historical Society Museum

 The city jail was built in 1927 to "quarter the rowdies" who had had a bit too much to drink at the local tavern and dance hall.
 The jail was used until the 1940s, when it

 caught fire.
 The wooden roof burned away, but the original tabby structure remained.
 The city decided to use the old jail as a photo op for visitors, so it was left standing and painted with its current slogan.

 The jail is one of the most photographed attractions on the Island.
 Join a now 60 year tradition by taking a picture of yourself with the Old City Jail.

-Taste the original Settler's Recipe Bread.
+original Settler's Recipe Bread.